bbermudez/dual-chimeric-reads/README.md

 git clone https://github.com/bbermudez/dual-chimeric-reads.git
 ```

 I am building this tool using a conda environment with Nextflow.
+Therefore you'll need to have conda installed.

 Here are some instructions to create such environment.
 Bare in mind that you can name your environment as you like (e.g. nextflow, nf, etc)